 The typical pattern of hair loss for alopecia areata is the appearance of one or more bald patches on the scalp.
 The patches are usually round and the size of a large coin, and may develop on any area of the scalp.

 People may not notice they have alopecia areata, particularly if they have long hair covering the bald areas.
-Unfortunately, there is no cure for alopecia areata, but hair may start to grow back at any time especially when using treatment.
+Unfortunately, there is no cure for alopecia areata, but hair may start to grow back at any time without treatment.

 Telogen effluvium is a form of temporary excessive hair loss.
 Most people shed up to 100 hairs per day, but someone with telogen effluvium may lose an average of 300 hairs or, rarely, more than 1,000 hairs.

-There is no apparent cause of the condition.
+There is at times no obvious cause of the condition.
 However, common triggers may include:

 - Changes in diet